survivejs/maintenance-book/manuscript/appendices/01-monorepos.md

 The idea was to push project configuration (e.g. GitHub templates, linting, testing setup) to a single package that could be consumed across webpack-contrib repositories.
 When you install *webpack-defaults* to your project, it writes an npm script that pulls project defaults from the package and migrates the project as well it can to follow the standard.

 Sometimes this can mean replacing entire file (i.e. Travis CI configuration) but there are times when patching the existing configuration is enough (i.e. `.gitignore`).
-This allows you to retain control and it avoids customization per project based on specific needs.
+This allows you to maintain control and it avoids customization per project following specific needs.

 The biggest win of pushing shared configuration to a package like this is that it allows webpack to push project standards to a single place where they can be maintained.
 The changes can be consumed by running a single command at each project.
 This still requires inspection by programmers but it beats the alternative where it's not possible to cascade changes across projects.

 *webpack-defaults* relies on [mrm-core](https://www.npmjs.com/package/mrm-core) for handling project level migrations.
 It's at its best in patching configuration file formats like JSON or YAML.
-The problems begin if you have to patch configuration based on JavaScript as then the needed transformations become arbitrary given code can be written in so many ways.
+The problems begin if you have to patch JavaScript configuration as then the needed transformations become arbitrary given code can be written in so many ways.
 This is where [codemods](https://www.npmjs.com/package/js-codemod) can come in for limited scenarios.

 ## Conclusion